You think that the moment will be seared into your brain forever.

 I am changed because I have hope.
 I watched as this follower of Jesus died, and I’m changed because this man, who loved and served Him, slipped into eternity peacefully with confidence in where he was going.
 The sweet memories of him are still painful at times, but more often than not, joy comes–from the memories we have–and the promise that we will see him again!

 Every day is Memorial Day for those that have lost loved ones.
 We never forget.

 I know that this is a national holiday recognizing those who sacrificed their lives in service to our country, and I’m grateful.
 Both my father and father-in-law served in our nation’s military.
 They didn’t have to pay the ultimate price, but I’m sure they knew some who did–and they could never forget.
 They know, and I am reminded, that I am blessed with freedom that isn’t free.
 We owe it to them to remember.
 To never forget.

 We must also never forget the price that was paid on the cross.
 Our spiritual freedom came from a battle that was won over 2,000 years ago.
 That cross, that many wear as an ornament on their neck, is the dog tag of Christians.
 It defines us.
 It sets us apart from a religion that says “Do this, and God will love you”.
 Our identity is in what God has already done for us:

-“But God proves His own love for us in that while we were still sinners, Christ died for us!” [the Holy Bible, the book of Romans chapter 5, verse 8]
+“But God proves His own love for us in that while we were still sinners, Christ died for us!”
+[Romans 5:8]